nikitavoloboev/data/focusing/rules.md

 - Minimise using word _here_.
 	- When wanting to reference a certain URL, I don't need to mention _and you can see it here_.
 I can most likely just change the thing I want to show and wrap that in URL.
 It looks cleaner this way and saves space.

+## Medium
+- Use headings to separate sections of the article.

 ## Markdown
 - Don't leave unnecessary whitespace between headings and text.
 - Don't need to add `:` to the end of text when adding image below as it is implicit.